maoshenl/StarSampler/README.md

 # StarSampler

 StarSampler is a Python framework that generates random samples from any user-defined distribution function(DF) that specifies the probability density of stellar coordinates within six-dimensional phase space.
 Two sampling methods are available, the *rejection sampling* and the *importance sampling*.
+See the [paper](https://arxiv.org/) for more details.

-### Specify density function and input parameters
+### Specify Density Function and Input parameters
-Users need to define a density `DF` and a `sampler_input` functions.
+User needs to define a density `DF` and a `sampler_input` functions.
 The reasons for the `sampler_input` function are:

 1: Provide information needed for the StarSampler, which include number of spatial and velocity coordinates, and spatial and velocity range.